by Dan Limmer, BS, NRP

 This seemed a bit of a stretch to some in 1990.
 Not as much now.
 I'm not saying everyone should wear it, but you should know what body armor can and can't do to make the best decision.
 If you do decide to buy the body armor, wear it.
 It does no good in the rig.

 Gun violence is in the news every day.
-Guns even make our way into our schools and malls.
+Guns even make their way into our schools and malls.
 Guns are lethal.
 No doubt about it.
-But so are knives and pipes and bats and cars.
+But so are knives, pipes, bats, and cars.
 Be wary of them all.

 I wrote this because of drug labs.
 It applies to some terrorist devices as well.
 Smell is a strong sense but not always considered.
 Use it.